Danielschuetzle/REST-API---Rick-and-Morty-app/README.md

 5. Submit a pull request.

 For major changes, please open an issue first to discuss what you would like to change.

-## 🔐 License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License